 Originally from Mexico, Rhoda left the tropical weather behind for an enthusiastic love of snow and outdoor adventures with her rescue-humans.
 Her favorite pastime is getting attention from anyone who notices her.

-Chester lives in Canmore.
-He once dug a frozen bagel out of a two-foot deep snowbank (clearly missing his calling as a rescue dog) and has filled his 14 years with hikes, eating elk poop, snowshoe adventures and swimming whenever there is an opportunity.
+Chester: Chester lived in Canmore.
+He once dug a frozen bagel out of a 2-foot deep snowbank (clearly missing his calling as a rescue dog) and filled his 14 years with hikes, eating elk poop, snowshoe adventures and swimming whenever there is an opportunity.
 Even in January.